 Physical education is a school-based instructional opportunity for students to gain the necessary skills and knowledge for lifelong participation in physical activity.
 Physical education is characterized by a planned, sequential K-12 curriculum (course of study) that provides cognitive content and learning experiences in a variety of activity areas.
 Quality physical education programs assist students in achieving the national standards for K-12 physical education.
-The outcome of a quality physical education program is a physically educated person who has the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
-Highly Qualified, trained teachers teach physical education.
-Highly Qualified Physical Education Specialists base their teaching on the national standards for K-12 Physical Education (NASPE, 2004) in order to provide students a foundation of skills and knowledge that can apply to many activities so that students are willing, able, and interested in seeking a lifetime of physical activity.
+The outcome of an effective physical education program is a physically literate individual who has the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
+Effective Physical Education Teachers base their teaching on the Arizona standards for K-12 Physical Education in order to provide students with a foundation of skills and knowledge that can apply to many activities so that students are willing, able, and interested in seeking lifetime enjoyment of physical activity.

 Physical Education Curriculum Support